-- 1. Complete all course work on the State-approved Checklist. - 2.
-Obtain an overall GPA of \geq 3.00 based on a 4.00 system. - 3.
+- 1. Complete all coursework on the State-approved Checklist. - 2.
+Obtain an overall GPA of $\geq$ 2.50 based on a 4.00 system. - 3.
 Pass a written comprehensive examination that covers the content of the program. - 4.
 Make application for certification through the Educator Preparation Program.

-Elementary Education (K-6), Alternative Class A 5th Year
+Elementary Education (K-6), Alternative Class A 5th Year Candidates must successfully:

-- 1. Complete all course work on the State-approved Checklist. - 2.
-Obtain an overall GPA of \geq 3.25 based on a 4.00 system. - 3.
-Pass a written comprehensive examination that covers the content of the program (Traditional) OR pass the Praxis II Content Examination (Alt.
+- 1. Complete all coursework on the State-approved Checklist. - 2.
+Obtain an overall GPA of $\geq$ 3.25 based on a 4.00 system.

+- 3. Pass a written comprehensive examination that covers the content of the program (Traditional) OR pass the Praxis II Content Examination (Alt.
 A only). - 4.
 Complete an internship. - 5.
-Pass all parts of the Praxis Core Examination. - 6.
-Pass the Praxis II Tests in the appropriate area. - 7.
-Make application for certification through the Educator Preparation Program Office.
+Pass the Praxis II Tests in the appropriate area. - 6.
+Make application for certification through the Educator Preparation Program Office. - 7.
+Pass edTPA in the appropriate area.